mtheoryx/drpoindexter/public-site/src/notes/review-of-nicks-mad-science-dev-pairing.md

 ## The Results

-The result was a full suite of UI components that were imported as OBS Browser Overlay sources that matched the styles, the look and feel, and even the pixel-perfect requirements form the Twilio Signal production team.
+The result was a full suite of UI components that were imported as OBS Browser Overlay sources that matched the styles, the look and feel, and even the pixel-perfect requirements form the Twilio SIGNAL production team.
 A job well done.

 Git contributions were smooth, and deployments to production had no hiccups at all.
 This is due to quick responses, peer reviews, and a smooth and steady effort even during time-sensitive requests.